 - Configure advanced settings as applicable:

-- Encrypt Assertion—Select this option to indicate to the SAML identity provider that your portal supports encrypted SAML assertion responses.
+- Encrypt Assertion—Enable this option to indicate to the SAML identity provider that your portal supports encrypted SAML assertion responses.
 When this option is selected, the identity provider encrypts the assertion section of the SAML response.
 All SAML traffic to and from the portal is already encrypted by the use of HTTPS, but this option adds another layer of encryption.

-- Propagate logout to Identity Provider—Select this option to have the portal use a logout URL to sign the user out from the IDP.
+- Propagate logout to Identity Provider—Enable this option to have the portal use a logout URL to sign the user out from the IDP.
 If you select it, enter the URL to use in the Logout URL setting.
 If the IDP requires the logout URL to be signed, the Enable Signed Request option also must be checked.
-If this option is not selected, clicking Sign Out in the portal website will sign the user out from the portal, but not from the IDP.
-If the user's web browser cache is not cleared, attempting to immediately sign back in to the portal using the enterprise login option will immediately log them in without needing to provide credentials to the IDP.
+If this option is not checked, clicking Sign Out in the portal will sign the user out from the portal, but not from the IDP.
+If the user's web browser cache is not cleared, attempting to immediately sign back in to the portal using the organization-specific login option will immediately log them in without needing to provide credentials to the IDP.
 This is a security vulnerability that can be exploited when using a computer easily accessible to unauthorized users or to the general public.

 - Entity ID—Update this value to use a new entity ID to uniquely identify your portal organization to the SAML federation.